NecessaryForm/NecessaryForm.github.io/index.md

 ### Current Research & Reading

-🚰 Currently, I am a part of a team analyzing the global dynamics of water markets and their response to climate change.
+🚰 Currently, I am part of a team analyzing the global dynamics of water markets and their response to climate change.

 📖 I am re-reading *Capital* by Piketty.
 Check back for some thoughts soon.